Mayor Roth Signs Ohana Bill Into Legislation

 In a bid to alleviate the ongoing housing crisis, Hawaii County has taken a bold step forward with the signing of Bill 123.
 This new measure, endorsed by Mayor Mitch Roth, opens up opportunities for homeowners across the county to build up to three accessory dwelling units (ADUs) on their properties, making it easier for local families to find housing while maximizing the use of existing land.

-The bill, crafted with input from key figures within the county's Planning Department and County Council Members, signals a major policy shift from previous limitations on 'ohana dwellings.
+The bill, crafted with input from key figures within the county's Planning Department and County Council members, represents a significant policy shift from previous limitations on 'ohana dwellings.
 These changes offer a more adaptable approach to expanding housing availability across the county.

 “We need to think beyond conventional solutions if we’re serious about tackling our housing shortage,” Mayor Roth said during the bill’s signing.
 “By enabling more accessory units, we’re allowing homeowners to help meet the demand for housing while ensuring our communities stay strong for future generations.”